yugabyte/yugabyte-db/docs/content/latest/api/ycql/function_datetime.md

 ---
-title: Date and time Functions
+title: Date and time functions
 summary: Functions that work on data types related to date and time.
-description: Date and Ttme Functions
+description: Date and time functions
 menu:
   latest:
     parent: api-cassandra